alexflo104/Movie-Data-Analysis/README.md

 ![Result1](<README images/Result_2.JPG>)

-From the result above I can determine that the most profitbale stuido with more than 10 movies is Touchstone Picturesw with 25 movies and a profit of $73,101,036.48.
+From the result above I can determine that the most profitable studio with more than 10 movies is Touchstone Pictures with 25 movies and a profit of $73,101,036.48.
 In second is Paramount pictures with 80 films and a profit of $66,752,109.61

 ***

-3. Which film is profitble and has a score less than 5
+3. Which film is profitable and has a score less than 5

-- First we need to retrive the name, score, gross, budget, and profit by subtracting the gross by the budget.
+- First, we need to retrieve the name, score, gross, budget, and profit by subtracting the gross by the budget.
-- we than filter it to only schow films with a score less than 5
+- We then filter it to only show films with a score less than 5
-- we than order it by profit and descending so that we get the most profitable movie on top
+- We then order it by profit and descending so that we get the most profitable movie on top

 Query: